volumio/volumio-plugins/plugins/miscellanea/volsimpleequal/readme.md

  May not work with some source / output.
  Equalizer appears on several lines
  It still a beta version, need feedback !

+29th October

+- add 3 custom preset (you have to change values via ssh in /data/configuration/miscellanea/volsimpleequal/config.json

 10th October